LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 - Hot weather.
 Excessive heat can make the roadways hot and cause tires to overheat and blow, especially if older or stressed by other factors.

-If you have questions about what your legal options might be if something like this happens to you, don’t hesitate to get in touch with The Virginia Trial Group today.
+If you have questions about your legal options if something like this happens to you, don’t hesitate to get in touch with The Virginia Trial Group today.

 How Dangerous are Tire Blowouts?

 Blowouts are extremely dangerous and can cause accidents that lead to serious injuries or death.
-According to the National Highway Traffic Safety Administration, over 200 people die each year in the United States due to tire-related crashes.
+According to the National Highway Traffic Safety Administration, over 200 people die yearly in the United States due to tire-related crashes.

 In addition, more than 20,000 people are injured in these types of accidents annually.

 What Are The Signs of a Tire Blowout?